VictorNafs/vic/heroku/README.md

 Access /preview to view the image embedded in a .vic file.
 Upload a .vic file to receive a PNG image.
 2.4.
 Iframe Generation
 Access /generate-iframe and provide the public URL of a .vic file to generate an HTML iframe.
+Example:

-For example: bash
+bash
 Copier le code
 http://<your-ip>:8000/generate-iframe?file_url=http://<your-ip>:8000/static/sample.vic